 The trail consists of 9 different rock art sites and will take about 2½ hours to complete.
 As it is a linear trail you can turn back at any time if you are tired but, because of this, the first four sites are less impressive than the second five as they have been visited by many more people over the years.
 If you are short of time, we would recommend walking past the first four sites to get to at least sites 5 to 7 and then visit the first 4 sites on the way back.
 (Sites 8 & 9 are also very good but a little further on).
 The walk is not difficult but does involve slightly uneven terrain so comfortable shoes are recommended.
 You may also want to purchase the very useful informative booklet on these paintings from the Clanwilliam Tourism Office in Clanwilliam beforehand.

-Kliphuis Circular walk
+Short Kliphuis Circular walk (1.5 hours)

 Just before the Pakhuis pass, park your car outside the Kliphuis campsite.
 The walk is a 3 to 4 hour circular walk through pristine Cederberg fynbos.
 It is relatively gentle (as Cedarberg walks go!)
 The trail begins behind the old Forestry House and snakes up a steep kloof for approx 30 minutes.
 This is steep but it’s the only bit of steep walking.
 When you reach the top of the kloof, you come out onto a wide broad plateau with views to Kliphuis immediately on the right, the peaks of Faith, Hope and Charity on your far right hand side, and Ribbokberg immediately in front of you.
 The path veers around to the left.
 Most of the walk continues on this plateau with gradual ups and downs.
 The path is clearly marked in most places and there are stone cairns where the trail is over the open rock.

 Later in the walk, you descend next to a river (Kliphuisrivier), dry in summer, which has lovely waterfalls in winter.
 At this point, there’s a very pretty view of Lion’s Head, an escarpment of small peaks looking like lions gazing over the plains.
 Shortly after this the path turns to the left and you round the hill to return to the original valley.
 After the descent there is a slow gentle uphill section (tiring at this stage in the walk) back to the car park at Kliphuis.
 This section can be a boggy in winter and also quite over-grown so I recommend long trousers, even in summer.
-Cederberg Wilderness Permit required.
+Cederberg Wilderness Permit needed.